 - Repeat Step 3 for any other instances of Nexus.

-This solution mitigates any crashes experienced whilst you're running Nexus, however, performance, such as redraw and general navigation, may be adversely affected.
+This solution mitigates any issues that are due to the graphics processor which you may experience whilst you're running Nexus, however, performance, such as redraw and general navigation, may be adversely affected.
 This solution has been tested on a limited number of Intel graphics cards for Windows 10.